amqp/rhea/README.md

 the connection options are consulted followed by the container options.
 The default is used only if an option is not specified at any level.

+##### open_sender_stream(address|options)

+Like the open_sender method, link over which messages can be sent, but instead returns a Writable stream object that wraps the sender link inside it.

 ##### send(message)